Mr-Jess/what-i-learned-in-week-1/jesses-week-1.md

 ## Flowcharts

-A flowchart is a type of diagram that represents a workflow or process.
-A flowchart can also be defined as a diagrammatic representation of an algorithm, a step-by-step approach to solving a task.
+A `flowchart` is a type of diagram that represents a workflow or process.
+A flowchart can also be defined as a diagrammatic representation of an *algorithm*, a step-by-step approach to solving a task.
 The flowchart shows the steps as boxes of various kinds, and their order by connecting the boxes with arrows.

-Creating flowcharts will help understand your plan of attack.
-Before creating new code or fixing code current issues, a flowchart will make that process more clear and can save time.
+Creating `flowchart`(s) will help understand your plan of attack before creating new code or fixing code current issues.
+A `flowchart` will make that process more clear and can save time.